When To Go Where

 When your child is ill it’s often hard to determine what level of care they might need.
-Here is a breakdown of when to go to the emergency room, when to go to urgent care, when to schedule a virtual urgent care visit and when to schedule and appointment with your pediatrician.
+Here is a breakdown of when to go to the emergency room, when to go to Children’s Care Today and when to schedule a virtual visit and when to schedule and appointment with your pediatrician.

 When to See Your Pediatrician